DevExpress/XAF-Blazor-Kubernetes-example/README.md

 ### 8. Deploy the database

-Create a MSSQL Server deployment with its ClusterIP Service.
-But before that, we need to store the DB password into a secret:
+Store the database password into a secret:

 ```
 kubectl create secret generic mssql --from-literal=SA_PASSWORD="Qwerty1_"
 ```

-Then, apply deployment manifest:
+Apply the manifest: create a Microsoft SQL Server deployment with its ClusterIP Service.

 ```
 kubectl apply -f ./K8S/mssql-app-depl.yaml
 ```

 ### 9. Deploy the application

 Create an application deployment with its ClusterIP Service.

-Open the [app-depl.yaml](/K8S/app-depl.yaml) file and change the `devexpress` docker hub id to yours (or leave it as is to pull the image from DevExpress repository).
+Open the [app-depl.yaml](/K8S/app-depl.yaml) file and change the `devexpress` Docker Hub id to yours (or leave it as is to pull the image from the DevExpress repository).
 Apply the deployment manifest:

 ```
 kubectl apply -f ./K8S/app-depl.yaml
 ```

-Note: To update the database, you can use the similar approach as above.
-First, find a pod with running application:
+**Note**: To update the database, you can use the following technique.
+First, find a pod with the running application:

 ```
 kubectl get pods
 ```

+The command output may look like this:

 ```
 NAME                         READY   STATUS    RESTARTS     AGE